calaway/cheatsheets/git.md

 git reflog
   Print log of changes to commit that HEAD reverence, including checkouts

-git revert <commit>
-  Have git create a new commit that reverses changes made in a prior commit.

 git cherry-pick <commit>
   Apply changes from a particular commit to the current branch